 Participants

-To achieve the current study’s goals, a list of eligible ex-prisoners who completed their term of community supervision and participated in IPRA program between 2014-2019, was obtained from the Israeli Prisoners Rehabilitation Authority (i.e. sampling frame).
-The study chose to focus only on Jewish males due to language limitations, and thus only Jewish participants were sampled and interviewed.
-Interviewing those who completed the program enabled us to gain an insight on the process in retrospect while avoiding potential biases that may arise when interviewing individuals who are involved in the process.
-Participants were selected from that list at random, and once reached interview saturation on the main themes, no additional participants were sought of.
-Specifically, 17 adult Jewish men were interviewed.
-Ages of interviewees ranged between 22 to 77.
-Five of the interviewees reported been single, nine divorced and three married.
-Most of the interviewees reported been fathers.
-The sample level of education ranged between 9 years to 17 years of formal schooling, with six participants holding academic degrees.
-Interviewees participating in the survey were convicted of various crimes such as drug, robbery, aggravated assault, rape, and white-collar crimes.
-Accordingly, the length of supervision in the community varied between four months to eighteen months.
+A list of eligible ex-prisoners who had completed their term of community supervision and participated in the IPRA program between 2014 and 2019 (i.e. the sampling frame) was obtained from the IPRA.
+Because of language limitations, the study focused on Hebrew-speaking participants, and only Jewish men were sampled and interviewed.
+Interviewing those who had completed the program provided insight into the process in retrospect while avoiding the biases that can arise when interviewing individuals currently involved in a process.
+Participants were selected from the list at random, and no additional participants were sought once saturation for the main themes had been reached.

+The interviewees were 17 adult Jewish men aged between 22 and 77.
+Five of the interviewees reported being single, nine divorced and three married.
+Most reported being fathers.
+Their level of education ranged from nine to 17 years of formal schooling, with six holding academic degrees.
+The interviewees had been convicted of crimes including drug, robbery, aggravated assault, rape and white-collar crimes.
+Accordingly, the length of their supervision in the community varied from four to 18 months.

 Data Collection Method

-To gain insight into the experiences and perceptions of those individuals who participated in the IPRA employment and supervision program and their assimilation and reintegration process back into the normative, non-criminal way of life, a semi-structure interview was used.
-The semi-structured interview was based on a specific interviewer guide detailing the themes and topic to be covered during the interview.
-This method was chosen as it enables researchers with the needed flexibility to collect as much information as needed while remaining open to unexpected themes that emerge during the interview process, and thus exploring certain themes of interest in-depth (Shkedi, 2003) when there is a single chance of interviewing (Bernard, 2010).
-The interview guide included items aimed to examine themes regarding the prison experience, the period of supervision (e.g., treatment availability and supervision by IPRA, finding employment, relationship of employer, perceived benefit of the program to the rehabilitation process) and the period immediately after the end of supervision (e.g. employment, aspirations, and plans for the future).
-Additionally, there were items regarding demographics and personal background information.
+To gain insight into the experiences and perceptions of participants in the IPRA employment and supervision program and their assimilation and reintegration into a normative, non-criminal way of life, a semi-structured interview was used, with an interviewer document detailing the themes and topic to be covered.
+This method gives researchers the flexibility to collect as much information as needed while remaining open to themes that emerge unexpectedly, allowing them to explore certain themes in depth (Shkedi, 2003) even in a single interview (Bernard, 2010).
+The interview guide included items exploring themes regarding the prison experience, the period of supervision (e.g., availability and supervision of IPRA treatment, finding employment, relationship with the employer and perceived benefit to the rehabilitation process) and the period immediately after the end of supervision (e.g. employment, aspirations and plans for the future).
+Other items covered demographics and personal background information.

 Procedure

-The authors met with representatives of IPRA to learn more about the actual program and to secure adequate permission and collaboration to conduct the research.
-This step enabled the researchers to obtain a valid sampling frame of eligible ex-prisoners who completed the treatment and supervision.
-Further, such an agreement enabled the researcher access to the potential interviewees who were asked for their willingness to participate in the study and be interviewed by the research staff.
-In compliance with the Institutional Review Board (IRB) of the parent institution where the researchers work, complete and total anonymity and confidentiality were guaranteed.
-Interviews where in-depth and only the interviewer (the first author and a trained graduate research assistant) and the person interviewed were present during the interview.
-Interviews lasted on average about one hour and were hand-written and documented per-verbum.
+The authors met with representatives of the IPRA to learn more about the program and to secure permission to conduct the research.
+This step enabled the researchers to obtain a valid sampling frame of eligible ex-prisoners who had completed the treatment and supervision.
+It also provided access to potential interviewees, who were asked for their consent to participate in the study and be interviewed by research staff.
+In compliance with the Institutional Review Board of the parent institution where the researchers work, complete and total anonymity and confidentiality were guaranteed.
+Interviews were in depth, with only the interviewer (the first author and a trained graduate research assistant) and the person interviewed present.
+Interviews lasted approximately one hour on average and were documented verbatim in handwritten notes.